PersonaGym: Evaluating Persona Agents and LLMs: Experiments

 \paragraph{Benchmarked Models} Our study evaluates the proficiency of four open-source and three closed-source LLMs in acting as persona agents and interacting within seeded environments.
 The open-source models under examination are: \textsc{LLaMA-2-13b}, \textsc{LLaMA-2-70b}, \textsc{LLaMA-3.3-70b}, \textsc{LLaMA-3-8b}, and \textsc{Deepseek-V3}.
 The closed-source models include: \textsc{GPT 3.5}, \textsc{Claude 3 Haiku}, \textsc{GPT 4.1}, \textsc{GPT 4.5} and \textsc{Claude 3.5 Sonnet}.

-\paragraph{Environment and Question Generation} We employed \textsc{GPT-4o} (gpt-4o-2024-05-13) for two primary functions: (1) selecting environments relevant to persona agents, (2) generating task-specific questions for each \benchmark task based on the persona and chosen settings.
+\paragraph{Environment and Question Generation} We use \textsc{GPT-4o} (gpt-4o-2024-05-13) for: (1) selecting persona-relevant environments, (2) generating task-specific questions for each \benchmark task based on the persona and chosen settings.
 We set the temperature and nucleus sampling parameters to 0.9 for environment selection and question generation.
 We generated 200 personas using \textsc{GPT-4o} for our evaluation.
 We observe that beyond 200 personas, \textsc{GPT-4o}'s limited diversity became a constraining factor, leading to overlapping persona attributes that compromised overall diversity.
-Future efforts to enhance or modify our persona list should consider leveraging techniques for diversifying LLM generations \cite{zhang2024forcing}. \paragraph{Evaluator Models} In our experiments, we employ two evaluator models to assess persona agent responses according to task-specific rubrics: \textsc{GPT-4o} and \textsc{LLaMA-3-70b}.
+We release our benchmark under the MIT license.
+Future efforts to enhance or modify our persona list should consider leveraging techniques for diversifying LLM generations \cite{zhang2024forcing}.

+\paragraph{Evaluator Models} In our experiments, we employ two evaluator models to assess persona agent responses according to task-specific rubrics: \textsc{GPT-4o} and \textsc{LLaMA-3-70b}.
 Both evaluator models operated at 0 temperature for a mostly deterministic output.